aresetian/junit/README.md

 # junit
-It has content test of new feuteres of Junit
+It has content test of new features of Junit